mratsim/constantine/constantine/platforms/threadpool/docs/design.md

   when awaiting a future, a thread sleeps on a local one.
   Hence if no work can be stolen, the waiter sleeps.
 But if work is then recreated, it stays sleeping as only the global futex is notified.
   Note that with hyperthreading, the sibling thread(s) can still use the core fully so throughput might not be impacted.

-### Scheduler overhead/contention

-To enable fine-grained parallelism, i.e. parallelizing tasks in the microseconds range, it's critical to reduce contention.
-A global task queue will be hammered by N threads, leading to each thrashing each other caches.
-In contrast, distributed task queues with random victim selection significantly reduce contention.

-Another source of overhead is the allocator, the worst case for allocators is allocation in a thread and deallocation in another, especially if the allocating thread is always the same.
-Unfortunately this is common in producer-consumer workloads.
-Besides multithreaded allocations/deallocations will trigger costly atomic-swaps and possibly fragmentation.
-Minimizing allocations to the utmost will significantly help on fine-grained tasks.
-- Weave solved that problem by having 2 levels of cache: a memory-pool for tasks and futures and a lookaside list that caches tasks to reduce further pressure on the memory pool.
-- Nim-taskpools does not address this problem, it has an allocation overhead per tasks of 1 for std/tasks, 1 for the linked list that holds them, 1 for the result channel/flowvar.
-  Unlike GCC OpenMP which freezes on a fibonacci 40 benchmark, it can still finish but it's 20x slower than Weave.
-- Constantine's threadpool solves the problem by making everything intrusive to a task: the task env, the future, the linked list.
-In fact this solution is even faster than Weave's, probably due to significantly less page faults and cache misses.
-Note that Weave has an even faster mode when futures don't escape their function by allocating them on the stack but without compiler support (heap allocation elision) that restricts the programs you can write.